 Links with the Irish community.

 Historically, the city of Liverpool has always had strong links with the north and south of Ireland.
 It has long been the hub of Irish migration and you will be in an ideal position to experience living in a multicultural society with a distinctive Irish component.
-There are excellent links between the Institute and the Liverpool Irish community providing a rich seam to be mined for research purposes as well as opportunities for students to get involved in voluntary work.
+There are excellent links between the Institute and the Liverpool Irish community providing opportunities for research and opportunities for students to get involved in voluntary work.

 Friendly and supportive.